bieniaragwen/technicalwritingportfolio/VirtualBoxRedesign.md

 ## Before
 The current documentation site contains an outdated navigation system, making it difficult for readers to find the information they are looking for.

 <img width="956" alt="km virtualbox1old" src="https://github.com/bieniaragwen/technicalwritingportfolio/assets/152110486/e6b4776a-3c0f-46d6-bfc1-b88a66590fb1">

+## Solution

+Develop a knowledge base website for VirtualBox's documentation to showcase how a knowledge management system could improve the user experience.

 ## After

 <img width="241" alt="Capture" src="https://github.com/bieniaragwen/technicalwritingportfolio/assets/152110486/e9ba318c-10c6-4df4-9365-a3ba23567f4a">